thiagodolabsdevops/github-administration/README.md

     2. Click on "Settings" and then "Secrets and variables" in the left sidebar.
     3. Click on "Actions" and then "New repository secret."
     4. Name the secret `GH_TOKEN` (or any name you prefer) and paste the PAT you created.

+## TODO

+- Write secrets to Secrets Manager
+- Secure secrets using SOPS